BGoldenberg161/SuperSkierBro/README.md

 ## Music
 To tribute to the throwback feel.
 I went with a TonyHawk Pro Skater 1 song.
 Superman by Goldfinger
 ____
+## How to Play
+Move Left - A
+Move Right - D
+Jump - W
+Throw Ski Pole - Space Bar

+Resolve haters by throwing ski poles and/or jumping on top of them.
+Experience points are randomly generated based on the enemies speed.
+Ski poles do half the damage of a jump.
+Snowboarders are resolved with 1 jump, ski patrol with 3 jumps and the yeti takes 5 jumps....
+If you get there.
+____
 ## Blockers
 Working through the blockers is what makes writing code rewarding.
 In this project I certainly had my fair share.